6 Classic Sesame Street Songs with Weird, Weird Backstories

 Jon Stone wanted the show’s theme song to build momentum and excitement—exactly what an opening song should do.
 “Running happily, tumbling, playing along the way, but always intent on getting to Sesame Street,” is how Stone put it in his memoir.
 He liked the catchy, toy-piano-driven sing-song melody that Joe Raposo and co-writer Bruce Hart came up with but hated the lyrics—he thought they were trite and full of clichés (“Sunny day, sweeping the clouds away”), with references he felt would be dated, like “everything’s A-OK,” which Stone derided as “astronaut slang.”
 Nevertheless, it’s been the theme song for the show’s entire run (although it was remade several times—most notably as a calypso version in 1993 and a hip-hop version in 2007).
 Don’t miss these 20 lyrics from old pop songs that don’t make sense anymore.

 While rubber ducks had been around since the 1890s (with the availability of cheap rubber), it wasn’t until this song was featured on Sesame Street in 1970 that they became really popular, becoming the definitive kids’ bath toy (as well as the mascot for a certain trivia book).
 The song itself was popular, too.
 Singing it as “Ernie,” Jim Henson hit #16 on the pop chart with “Rubber Duckie” in 1970.
+These Sesame Street secrets from people who have worked on the show will shock you!

 This Raposo ballad, about trying to do things even if you’re afraid you aren’t good at them, was written for the show in 1970 and was sung on the show in English, Spanish, and even sign language.
 Of all Sesame Street songs, “Sing” is the most performed.
 (It’s been sung by more than 50 performers.)
 The Carpenters recorded it in 1973, and it became a #3 pop hit.
 For more lyrics facts, learn what “auld lang syne” really means.